A Study of Western Button Manufacturers

 Colorado, Utah and Montana

 Colorado is represented by one company with an extended history and portfolio and five smaller companies with limited political material.
 Colorado Badge and Novelty produced memorabilia from at least 1907 through 1940.
 The earliest political piece I could find is a metal broom for one of the Carey campaigns in Wyoming (unclear if it was produced for Robert or Joseph).
 Celluloid pins are known for Harding, Hoover, Smith, Willkie and FDR.
 Pueblo is known to have had three button makers.
 I am unaware of any presidential pins made by either Pueblo Lithographers or Franklin Printing, but H.S.
 Stovall made a very nice sepia Bryan pin for the 1908 election with the slogan around his portrait “Let the People Rule.”
 I have seen a pair of Bryan and McKinley portrait pins with very unusual slogans from the 1900 campaign with an H.S.
 Stovall backpaper from Weatherby MO suggesting they relocated to Colorado early in the twentieth century.
+Pueblo is also home to J. Corry Baker Badges Buttons and Advertising Novelties which made a very nice 1 3/4″ Taft pin for the Big State Fair at Pueblo.
 One of the finest presidential pins to come out of the west is the Bryan 1 ½” with his picture above the map of the United States.
 It was produced by the Western Button Company of Denver and has ordering information on its backpaper; 15 cents each with a mailing address in Villa Park Colorado.
 An IKE pin was recently published in a national auction with WIDOICO Inc. on the curl but an internet search turned up nothing.
 A Lindbergh pin recently turned up on the internet made by Callman Novelty Co. of Denver.
 Of interest, this pin had a very thick and flat collet similar to white backed reproductions.
 Hawes Photography and its subsidiary the Montana Button House as well as the Bessette-Storr all were located in Butte Montana and produced buttons in Montana in the early 1900’s.
 They produced a couple of different celluloid pins supporting William Clark’s candidacy for the US Senate in 1900 and a McKinley sepia which was likely a mourning item and the latter a labor pin supporting McNamara.
 The only other pinbacks I know that were manufactured in Montana were commissioned by Marcus Daly for the 1894 election to determine the state capital.
 They were made by Leys or Leyson Jewelry in Butte in support of Anaconda.
 I have eight different varieties and they exist in both brass and enameled varieties.
 The enamel come in at least 6 color combinations.
 Utah is known for three companies.
 The first of which, US Spec and MFG in Salt Lake, produced at least one presidential pin a sepia picture pin for Wilson likely from either his 1916 election or 1919 tour in support of the League of Nations.
 More widely known in the hobby is the Salt Lake Stamp Co. which produced celluloids in the 30’s and 40’s.
 I know of pins produced for Willkie, Harvey of the Liberty Party and of course the FDR/Blood jugate.
 Lastly, Art Novelty Co. of Salt Lake produced at least one presidential pinback, a non-descript Wilson 7/8″.

 Colorado Badge, US Spec, Hawes, Bessette-Storr, Art Novelty and Salt Lake Stamp